-Our menus have recently been reviewed to provide further increased choice for lunch and the evening meal.
-Lunch is the main meal of the day.
+Our menus have recently been reviewed to provide further increased choice for lunch and the Lunch is the evening meal. main meal of the day.

 On the lunch time menu there are several main meal choices that change each day.
-There are also other main meal choices that remain constant each These include the favourites of our residents and provides further choice.
-The lunch menu also includes lighter alternatives of for instance pies, pasties, lasagne, quiche etc so we hope that there is something to suit everyone on any particular day.
-There are also choices listed for soft and pureed diets including sweets.
-At tea time there is a selection of two soups, two sweets and multiple mains for you to select on the menu also attends on site to speak with residents about their dietary requirements.
-Please ask staff if you would like to meet with her.
+There are also other main meal choices that remain constant each day.
+These include the favourites of our residents and provides further choice.
+The lunch menu also includes lighter alternatives of for instance pies, pasties, lasagne, quiche etc so we hope that there is something to suit everyone on any particu-There are also choices lar day. listed for soft and pureed diets including sweets.
+At tea time there is a selection of two soups, two sweets and multiple mains for you to select on the menu